Wedding Planning Guide

 - Custom map - Have a custom map created of couple’s wedding or honeymoon location, where they met, or where they live.

-If you know the couple well and want to give a gift that stands out (perhaps as an accompaniment to a smaller gift purchased from their registry), here are some of our favorite ideas from Minted that the couple will love:
+If you know the couple well and want to give a gift that stands out (perhaps as an accompaniment to a smaller gift purchased from their registry), here are some ideas for thoughtful wedding gifts from Minted that the couple will love: